 Signing “Arbitrage” At Bank of Books

 Bank of Books bookstore is Malibu’s local book source.
-(Alas, it has since closed.)
+(Alas, the Malibu branch has since closed.)
 Its manager Pam Eilerson was most gracious to host the official release of the third Evan Olsson mystery-and-sort-of-thriller.

 The publisher shipped four boxes of books to Bank of Books too soon – which I guess is better than too late.
 Thus the bookstore staff was tripping over them for weeks.
 The adjoining coffee shop provided an array of pastries that attendees rapidly consumed.